 GÉANT has a long-standing and highly collaborative relationship with the European Union, sharing the objective of providing a stable and innovative environment for research, education, and innovation.

-For over 25 years this approach has benefited research and education communities worldwide, most recently within the seven-year Horizon 2020 Framework Partnership Agreement (FPA), established in April 2015, implementing five Specific Grant Agreements (SGAs): GN4-1, 2, 3, GN4-3N, and BELLA-S1.
+For over 25 years this approach has benefited research and education communities worldwide, until recently within the seven-year Horizon 2020 Framework Partnership Agreement (FPA), now under the seven-year Horizon Europe FPA and the new GN5-1 Project.

 GÉANT Project (GN4-3)